adrien-repo/adrien-repo.github.io/README.md

-Reader is a basic newsreader that focus on content.
+Reader is a basic newsreader that focuses on content.

 Articles lists are sourced from RSS feeds and displayed via Google Material design cards.